-Samples of solid supported lipid bilayers are prepared on 3" silicon wafers which were cleaned using a procedure of successive rinsing in sulphuric acid, pure water, and ethanol.
+Samples of tBLMs are prepared on 3" silicon wafers which were coated with a thin gold film.

-The lipid used for this experiment is the chain-deuterated $d{62}$ -DPPC.
-The high scattering length density of the deuterated hydrocarbon chains enables the determination of the area per lipid molecule.
-From this area, the phase of the membrane can be deduced.
-Headgroup hydration, completeness of the formed bilayer and thickness of the submembrane water gap can be determined from the reflectivity data if the sample is measured in contact with at least two isotopically distinct aqueous buffers, such as D2O-based and H2O-based buffer.
+The lipid used for this experiment is the chain-deuterated d{62} -DPPC, and the chain deuterated d31-POPC.
+The high scattering length density of the deuterated hydrocarbon chains allow for the determination of the area per lipid molecule.
+From this area, the phase of the membrane lipids can be deduced.
+Headgroup hydration, completeness of the formed bilayer and thickness of the sub-membrane water gap can be determined from the reflectivity data if the sample is measured in contact with at least two isotopically distinct aqueous buffers, such as D_2O -based and H_2O -based buffer.
 This is why two reflectivity measurements per sample will be carried out and the buffer solution will be exchanged between the measurements.